Dispute with the developer over defects in the premises

 In turn, in order to benefit from the warranty, the buyer must prove that the defect existed at the time of handing over the premises, or that the defect arose due to a reason already present in the premises - for example, construction errors led to the defect.
 Therefore, as a rule, the warranty does not cover defects that arise during the use of the apartment.

-ATTENTION!
-Consumers may benefit from the presumption of the existence of a defect, provided that it was detected within 1 year of receiving the premises.
-In such a case, it should be assumed that the defect or its cause existed at the time the risk passed to the buyer.
-This means that the purchaser of the premises who discovers a defect within one year of taking over the apartment does not have to prove that the defect was caused by a cause that was originally present in the premises.
+NOTE: Consumers may benefit from the presumption of the existence of a defect if it was discovered within 1 year of taking possession of the premises.
+In this case, it must be assumed that the defect or its cause existed at the time when the danger passed to the buyer.
+This means that a purchaser of premises who discovers a defect within one year of taking delivery of the premises does not have to prove that the defect arose from a cause that was already originally present in the premises.

 The burden of making findings is transferred to the developer: it is he who determines the time when the defect occurred.
 If the developer refuses to acknowledge the claim, he must also prove that the reported defect is not a defect within the meaning of the provisions of the Civil Code on warranty.